Persistent depressive disorder

 Toggle: English / Spanish

-Many people with dysthymia have a long-term medical problem or problems such as anxiety, alcohol abuse, or drug addiction.
-Most people with dysthymia will also have an episode of major depression at some point in their lives.
+Most people with PDD will also have an episode of major depression at some point in their lives.

-The main symptom of dysthymia is a low, dark, or sad mood on most days for at least 2 years.
-In children and adolescents, the mood can be irritable instead of depressed and lasts for at least 1 year.
+The main symptom of PDD is a low, dark, or sad mood on most days for at least 2 years.
+In children and teens, the mood can be irritable instead of depressed and lasts for at least 1 year.

-In addition, two or more of the following symptoms will be present almost all of the time that a person has dysthymia:
+In addition, two or more of the following symptoms are present almost all of the time:

-People with dysthymia will often take a negative or discouraging view of themselves, their future, other people, and life events.
-Problems often seem more difficult to solve.
+People with PDD will often take a negative or discouraging view of themselves, their future, other people, and life events.
+Problems often seem hard to solve.

 Your health care provider will take a history of your mood and other mental health symptoms.
 The health care provider may also check your blood and urine to rule out medical causes of depression.

-There are a number of things you can try to improve dysthymia:
+There are a number of things you can try to improve PDD:

 Get enough sleep.